2023 Research Day

 Students are encouraged to submit their own research proposals for presentation; however, the faculty mentor or a related administrative staff person may also submit the application.
 Any problems with the submission should be addressed to email@example.com.

 Developing Scholars Awards:

-- Lower division undergraduate poster presenter students (Freshmen or Sophomores) will have the opportunity to be selected into a new "Developing Scholar" Research Excellence Award category for their poster display.
+- Lower division undergraduate poster presenter students (First Year/Second year Undergraduates) will have the opportunity to be selected into a new "Developing Scholar" Research Excellence Award category for their poster display.
 You will select the Developing Scholar checkbox if you wish to enter this research poster competition.

 - The abstract must be no more than 300 words.

 - Abstracts should include information that is pertinent to a general audience.
 Please include an opening statement that highlights the significance of your project.
 Include information in the body of the abstract about research methodology, and preliminary results, if applicable.
 An overview of what the audience will experience in the presentation or view on the poster may be appropriate.